Do you find yourself wondering…

 - Do you have trouble keeping the kids in their beds, after they go to bed?

-If you are struggling with any of these issues, then welcome to reality; there are many parents who do.
-In fact, it’s one of the most common questions that I handle when making presentations to parents.
+If you are struggling with any of these issues, then welcome to reality; many parents do.
+It’s one of the most common questions that I handle when making presentations to parents.

-There are some kids who don’t like to go to bed.
+Some kids don’t like to go to bed.
 They will fight you every step of the way.
-And yet there are other kids who will go to bed without a single word.
+And yet other kids will go to bed without a single word.
 It’s just the way it is.

 What’s important is to understand that the kids who will fight you on going to bed require that you have a better plan than they do.
 If they fight you, and you simply fight back, this is not a plan.
 This is a battle!
 And you don’t want to get in a battle every night before bedtime.

 So what’s the solution?
 You have got to have a better plan.

 The plan for an effective bedtime routine is probably one of the more complicated and demanding parenting plans that you’ll have to deal with.
 It just takes more precision and clarity than do many circumstances.
 Why?
 Because you have relatively little leverage with the kids once it’s time for bed.

 As a result, it becomes critically important to use the leverage that you do have and to set up a program that gradually and consistently teaches the children that it makes sense to go to bed, rather than deal with the consequences.

 1. You must avoid verbal and physical battles over TV, toys, computers, phones, and video games.